lenaqr/notes-old/content/log/2020-01-06-eigenvectors.md

 [quanta]: https://www.quantamagazine.org/neutrinos-lead-to-unexpected-discovery-in-basic-math-20191113/
 [tao]: https://terrytao.wordpress.com/2019/08/13/eigenvectors-from-eigenvalues/

-I was trying to develop some intuition for this result and I initially found it hard to read and understand the proofs, but after some studying I think I get it.
+I was trying to develop some intuition for this result and I initially found the proofs hard to read and understand, but after some studying I think I get it.
 I've written a quick explanation below; I think this would be much improved with pictures, but I don't want to figure that out right now.
 Maybe another time.

 Suppose $A$ is a covariance matrix.
 Let $\lambda$ be the largest eigenvalue of $A$, with eigenvector $v$.
 We know $\lambda$ and we'd like to learn about $v$.